cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 	// ListeningEnabled returns if listening is enabled for the KVStore belonging the provided StoreKey ListeningEnabled(key StoreKey) bool

-	// SetListeners sets the listener set for the KVStore belonging to the provided StoreKey SetListeners(key StoreKey, listeners []Listening)
+	// SetListeners sets the WriteListeners for the KVStore belonging to the provided StoreKey SetListeners(key StoreKey, listeners []WriteListener)

 	// CacheListening enables or disables KVStore listening at the cache layer CacheListening(listen bool)